MingyuhuiLiu/MingyuhuiLiu.github.io/pages/Projects.md

 ### <a name="probono"></a>Pro-Bono Project: Ford Motor Co.
 "Better World" Project, 2018.02-Present
 Reducing cost, generating revenue and expanding social impact for Ford’s Project Better World:
-<br/>&nbsp; &nbsp; &nbsp;Collecting raw data from NGOs in Project Better World on vehicles mobilities, such as mileage and routes, etc.;
+ * Collecting raw data from NGOs in Project Better World on vehicles mobilities, such as mileage and routes, etc.;
-<br/>&nbsp; &nbsp; &nbsp;Analyzing collected data with proper statistical models to identify patterns and problems of vehicle utilities in NGOs;
+ * Analyzing collected data with proper statistical models to identify patterns and problems of vehicle utilities in NGOs;
-<br/>&nbsp; &nbsp; &nbsp;Building a generalized “Smart Mobility Model” based on cost and benefit analysis, to help NGOs optimize the vehicle utilities.
+ * Building a generalized “Smart Mobility Model” based on cost and benefit analysis, to help NGOs optimize the vehicle utilities.

 ---